 Things to keep in mind when using Machine Gun Surface

-- So, First, Assign Attributes to All Open Circuits: Use the Find Next tool to find the open circuits, then, one at a time, select an edge on an open circuit and assign ‘Set Smooth’ or ‘Set Sharp’ attributes to the openings (see screenshot at right).
+- Start by Assigning Attributes to All Open Circuits: Use the Find Next tool to find the open circuits, then, one at a time, select an edge on an open circuit and assign ‘Set Smooth’ or ‘Set Sharp’ attributes to the openings (see screenshot at right).
 Again, if you do not assign attributes to an edge, ‘Set Sharp’ attributes will be assumed.
 So if you have a model with ten open circuits which need to be covered, and you want Smooth attributes to be used on three of the holes, go ahead and set the attributes on those three holes before you run Machine Gun Surface.

 - Underlying Repair Issues Must Be Addressed: Sometimes Magic Surface is unable to apply a surface to an open circuit because there are underlying issues, such as self-intersections or duplicate vertices.
 To address more serious issues with geometry, select the surfaces in question and run Full Repair.
 Then try Magic Surface again.